-- 5+ GCSEs with grades 5 to 9 including in English and mathematics (or equivalent grades for BTECs). - Grade 6 at GCSE for A Level subjects - Access to A level Physics and Chemistry will require a minimum of grade 6 in GCSE Maths - Access to the Extend Diploma in Engineering or Creative and Digital Technologies would require a minimum of 5 grade 5s at GCSE including English, maths and science. - 6.2.
+- 5+ GCSEs with grades 4 to 9 including in English and mathematics (or equivalent grades for BTECs). - Grade 6 at GCSE for A Level subjects - Access to A level Physics and Chemistry will require a minimum of grade 6 in GCSE Maths - Access to the Diploma in Engineering or Creative and Digital Technologies would require a minimum of 5 grade 4s at GCSE including English, maths and science. - 6.2.
 In addition to these academic entry/progression criteria, the UTC may also stipulate additional academic criteria for some subjects where relevant for the course they are entering.
-This will be stipulated on Doncaster UTC's website. - 6.3.
-If students meet the general academic entry requirements for the school but not for their chosen course or courses, they will be offered a conditional offer for courses for which they have met the academic standard. - 6.4.
-Places will be conditional until evidence of results have been obtained (typically a results statement).
+This will be stipulated on Doncaster UTC's website.
+SHAPING CAREERS FORGING FUTURES

-&lt;sup>1 'Sibling' means a natural brother or sister, a half brother or sister, a legally adopted brother or sister or half-brother or sister, a stepbrother or sister or other child living in the same household as part of the same family who, in any of these cases, will be living at the same address at the date of their application for a place.
+1 'Sibling' means a natural brother or sister, a half brother or sister, a legally adopted brother or sister or half-brother or sister, a stepbrother or sister or other child living in the same household as part of the same family who, in any of these cases, will be living at the same address at the date of their application for a place.